highbee2810/STEGHUB-DevOps-cloud-Engineering/client-server architecture with mysql/README.md

 LEMP, MEAN, MERN), this architecture can be implemented with many other technologies - various Web and DB servers, from small Single-page applications SPA to large and complex portals.
-## a quick client-server architecture in action
+## A quick client-server architecture in action
 Open up your Ubuntu or Windows terminal and run curl command:
 ```
 curl -Iv steghub.com